-How to Leave Your Current Company and Transit to Another Properly
+How to Leave Your Current Company and Properly Transition to Another

 It’s quite easy to get used to working in one place.
 You’ve spent years at the company, and you grew accustomed to everything.
 But, as time goes by, you get this tickling feeling about changing your things.
 But there are always doubts when you start thinking about resigning from a job.
 Should you quit right away?
 In certain cases, that’s the best option, but only in certain cases.
 Mostly, leaving your job in a proper manner is an art that every professional should learn.